ferrarimarco/open-development-environment-devbox/README.md

 ## Dependencies
 These are the dependencies required to build and run the box:
-- Vagrant 1.8.7+
+- Vagrant 1.9.5+
-- Virtualbox 5.1.10+
+- Virtualbox 5.1.22+

 ## How to Run
-To build the box:
+To use the box:

 1. Install the dependencies
-1. Clone this repository
-1. Run `vagrant up` from inside the cloned repository directory

-The build process can take up to 15 minutes.
+1. Run `vagrant init ferrarimarco/open-development-environment-devbox` to initialize a `Vagrantfile` for this box

 ### Credentials
 There is a `vagrant` user already configured, password: `vagrant`

 ## What's inside the box
-This "development box" is based on Ubuntu 16.04 with an XFCE Desktop environment and includes the following tools, ready to be used:
+This "development box" is based on Ubuntu with an XFCE Desktop environment and includes the following tools, ready to be used:
 - Ansible
 - [Atom editor](https://atom.io/)
 - [bmon](https://github.com/tgraf/bmon)